Dragon Lady

-Dragon Lady is usually a stereotype of certain East Asian and occasionally South Asian and/or Southeast Asian women as strong, deceitful, domineering, mysterious, and often sexually alluring.
+Dragon Lady is usually a stereotype of certain East Asian and occasionally South and Southeast Asian women as strong, deceitful, domineering, mysterious, and often sexually alluring.
 Inspired by the characters played by actress Anna May Wong, the term comes from the female villain in the comic strip Terry and the Pirates.
 It has since been applied to powerful women from certain regions of Asia, as well as a number of Asian and Asian American film actresses.
 The stereotype has generated a large quantity of sociological literature.
 "Dragon Lady" is sometimes applied to persons who lived before the term became part of American slang in the 1930s.
 "Dragon Lady" is one of two main stereotypes used to describe women, the other being "Lotus Blossoms" also known as "China Doll".
 Lotus Blossoms tend to be the opposite of the Dragon Lady stereotype, having their character being hyper-sexualized and submissive.
 Dragon Lady is also used to refer to any powerful but prickly woman, usually in a derogatory fashion.
+(Note: Lady Bracknell in Oscar Wilde's The Importance of Being Earnest, 1895, is described in such tones and the playwright all but uses the word dragon.
+She is "perfectly unbearable.
+Never met such a Gorgon ...
+I don’t really know what a Gorgon is like, but I am quite sure that Lady Bracknell is one.
+In any case, she is a monster, without being a myth ...")